gustycooper/gustycooper.github.io/mydoc/mydoc_3_our_first_classes.md

 </pre>
 </div>

-## Pattern Class for Testing Our Types
+## Defining Tester Pattern

+The following is our pattern for creating a ```class``` that is used to test our types.
+We place our type class and tester class in the same project, which allows them to reference each other.

 The following is our pattern for creating a ```class``` that defines a type.

 <div class="alert alert-danger" role="alert"><i class="fa fa-delicious fa-lg"></i>
 <b>
-Programming Pattern
-X. Class for Testing Our Types
+Programming Pattern: Class for Testing Our Types
 </b>
 <br>
 <pre>